binipringle/intro-to-dh/_texts/5-python.md

 ---

-##### By Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Edited by Sabina Pringle for this edition.
+*By Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI).
+Copyright GCDI with CC BY-SA 4.0.
+Edited by Sabina Pringle for this edition.*

-##### Illustration by Ilian Sanchez, 2020, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 ---